What is Population Health?

 COVID-19 Global Lessons Learned: Interactive Case Studies

 COVID-19 is the ultimate population health challenge and these six interactive digital case studies cover the clinical course, epidemiology and testing as well as prevention, treatment, and health policy for COVID-19.
 The COVID-19 interactive case studies can be bundled with any of the Primers at no additional cost (excluding inclusive access).
-A seventh case study on COVID-19 Lessons Learned will be available in October 2021.Learn More
+A seventh case study, “Pandemic 2030”, will be available as part of the COVID-19 Lessons Learned eBook beginning in January 2022.Learn More

 Companion Website: The Principles of Population Health